javascript-tutorial/zh.javascript.info/1-js/01-getting-started/index.md

-# 简介
+# An introduction

-介绍 JavaScript 语言及其开发环境。
+About the JavaScript language and the environment to develop with it.